 As always the primary at-risk groups based on the limited knowledge we have are the very young, the elderly, and those with preexisting conditions especially chronic lung disease.
 The clean-up worker investigation conducted by NIOH noted a disproportionate number of smokers among the clean-up workers.
 Pregnant and nursing women should also be advised to minimize potential exposure simply as a matter of common sense.
 It is possible that the capacity for metabolism can also determine sensitivity.
 For example, individuals who possess high levels alcohol dehydrogenase activity (those of Asian or Amerindian descent, for example) might actually be sensitive to some of the effects of 2-BE compared to others with less functional capacity to generate the more toxic metabolite, 2-BAA.
-Similarly, genotypic/phenotypic variability in the cytochrome P450(s) responsible for O-dealkylation of propylene glycol ethers could contribute to alterations in the physiological disposition of P-series glycol ethers.
+Similarly, genotypic/phenotypic variability in the cytochrome P450(s) responsible for O-dealkylation of propylene glycol ethers.
 No specific studies, however, have addressed these issues.